How to clean your menstrual cup or menstrual disc the right way

 Key takeaways

-Cleaning your menstrual cup is important – it’s not as simple as rinsing it under warm water (although that’s a good first step).
-To completely remove buildup and bacteria, you can also sterilize your cup once a month.
-To do so, boil your cup in water for 10 to 20 minutes.
-During your period, in between uses, clean your cup thoroughly with warm water and mild soap.
+Cleaning your period cup or period disc is important – it’s not as simple as rinsing it under cold water (although that’s a good first step), then warm water.
+To completely remove buildup and bacteria, you must sanitize your reusable cup or disc once a month.
+To do so, boil your cup or disc in water for 10 to 20 minutes.
+Do not let the cup or disc touch the bottom or sides of the pot while boiling.

 Have questions about using Flex Cup or Flex Discs™?
 Chat with one of our friendly Flexperts!
 Email us at help@flexfits.com.